Loch Lomond Rainforest

 Funding requirements

-In addition to the NRF development phase funding, we are seeking further funding to develop the community focussed aspects of this project.
-Loch Lomond Rainforest provides the opportunity to emphasise the importance of Scotland’s rainforest to the wider community, creating volunteer opportunities, generating an education programme, and exploring opportunities to engage visitors in the rainforest environment.
+We will continue to develop Loch Lomond Rainforest over the course of the next 18-months with funding secured through The National Lottery Heritage Fund.
+This funding will be used to develop our wider Landscape Connections initiative, of which Loch Lomond Rainforest is part.
+If successful in our development phase, a further £9 million plus will be unlocked to deliver woodland restoration across the Loch Lomond rainforest area.
+We will use this funding opportunity to emphasise the importance of Scotland’s rainforest to the wider community, creating volunteer opportunities, generating an education programme, and exploring opportunities to engage visitors in the rainforest environment.
 It also has huge potential to deliver a just transition for existing and new land managers, and to deliver a wide range of training opportunities to establish and retain a local contractor base.

-To find out more about more about the Loch Lomond Rainforest project, contact natalie.cozzolino@lochlomond-trossachs.org.
+To find out more about the Loch Lomond Rainforest project, contact natalie.cozzolino@lochlomond-trossachs.org.

 Previous